hellenike/textbook/docs/topics/module4/optative/index.md

 ## The Optative Mood: Overview

 You were introduced to the indicative mood in Module 1 and have been using it ever since.
 In this module, you will learn how to form verbs in the optative mood.
-The Greek name for the mood is εὐκτική, "expressing a wish," which was one of the functions of the optative when it was used as the main verb of a sentence.
-Verbs in the optative mood are used both in subordinate clauses (we will learn a few of them in this module) and in certain independent clauses (which you will learn about next semester).
+The Greek name for the mood is εὐκτική, "expressing a wish," which is one of the functions of the optative when it is used as the main verb of a sentence.
+Verbs in the optative mood are used both in subordinate clauses (we will learn a few of them in this module) and in certain independent clauses (which you will learn about in future modules).

 Recall that ancient Greek verbs have four moods:
 1. the indicative mood (which we have been working with) that is used to make factual statements;
-2. the imperative mood, used to give commands, which we will meet next semester, and
+2. the imperative mood, used to give commands, which we will meet in later modules, and
 3. and 4. the subjunctive and optative moods, which are used for potential or possible action in a variety of expressions.

 In some types of subordinate clauses, the verb would be in the subjunctive or the optative mood depending on whether the main clause is in a primary (present/future/perfect) or secondary tense (imperfect/aorist/pluperfect).
 Since we have been working with indicative verbs only in the secondary tenses of the imperfect and aorist, we will introduce the optative mood first.

 ### Important things to know about the optative: